-In the warm sector, the resolved fluxes are small in all model simulations at both 40 m (leg AB) and 300 m (leg EG) altitude, as anticipated from the lack of resolved turbulent activity in Figure 5.
-The simulations which apply the non-local 1-d boundary-layer scheme (those with grid spacing ≥ 1.5 km) show remarkably similar values for all three fluxes, and at both altitudes.
+In the warm sector, the resolved fluxes are small in all model simulations at both 40-m altitude (leg AB) and 300-m altitude (leg EG), as anticipated from the lack of resolved turbulent activity in Fig. 5.
+The simulations that apply the nonlocal 1D boundary layer scheme (those with grid spacing $\geq 1.5 \text{ km}$ ) show remarkably similar values for all three fluxes, and at both altitudes.
 However, in each case the magnitudes of all three fluxes are larger than observed.
-The TKE, in contrast, is smaller than the observed values and jumps between the 2.2 km and 12 km simulations.
-Switching from the 1-d boundary-layer scheme to the 3-d Smagorinsky scheme at 500 m resolution does not affect the fluxes much. but as the resolution is increased further the magnitudes of all fluxes decrease substantially.
-At 40 m altitude (leg AB) the effect is to move the model fluxes closer to the observed values, and the 100 m simulation agrees closely with the observed values, except perhaps sensible heat flux.
-However, the values do not appear to have converged by 100 m, and the large jump between the 100 m and 200 m values suggests they may continue to decrease, beyond the observed values, if the resolution is increased further.
-At 300 m altitude this is precisely what happens: the fluxes reduce in magnitude as the resolution is increased and end up smaller than the observed values in the 100 m simulation.
-In that case, the parametrized fluxes are closest to the observations in the 200 m simulation.
-It is of note that Stein et al. (2015) likewise found the 200 m configuration performed best when comparing the width of convective updrafts in this model with radar observations, however there is no clear reason for assuming that the results are related in the different dynamical regimes.
+The TKE, in contrast, is smaller than the observed values and jumps between the 2.2and 12-km simulations.
+Switching from the 1D boundary layer scheme to the 3D Smagorinsky scheme at 500-m resolution does not affect the fluxes much, but as the resolution is increased further the magnitudes of all fluxes decrease substantially.
+At 40-m altitude (leg AB) the effect is to move the model fluxes closer to the observed values, and the 100-m simulation agrees closely with the observed values, except perhaps the sensible heat flux.
+However, the values do not appear to have converged by 100 m, and the large jump between the 100- and 200-m values suggests they may continue to decrease, beyond the observed values, if the resolution is increased further.
+At 300-m altitude, this is precisely what happens: the fluxes reduce in magnitude as the resolution is increased and end up smaller than the observed values in the 100-m simulation.
+In that case, the parameterized fluxes are closest to the observations in the 200-m simulation.
+It is of note that Stein et al. (2015) likewise found the 200-m configuration performed best when comparing the width of convective updrafts in this model with radar observations; however, there is no clear reason for assuming that the results are related in the different dynamical regimes.

-A possible explanation for the poor performance of the 3-d Smagorinsky scheme ahead of front is that the scheme assumes the presence of a partiallyresolved inertial cascade.
-This is not the case here since the shear-driven turbulence is subgrid, even at 100 m grid spacing (see Figure 5).
-In effect, the scheme is appropriate in the surface layer, which encompasses the 40 m observations, but not at higher altitude in the boundary layer.
-Physically, the mixing length is chosen to be proportional to the grid length in these simulations, but since grid-scale eddies are not present ahead of the front, the magnitude of the resolved shear does not increase with resolution.
-Therefore the parametrized fluxes can be expected to decrease in line with the mixing length.
-The study of Boutle et al. (2014) introduced a pragmatic blending methodology in which a linear combination of the local and non-local mixing schemes is objectively selected based on environmental conditions, and it is expected that such a scheme may act to alleviate the unrealistic fluxes found ahead of the front here.
+A possible explanation for the poor performance of the 3D Smagorinsky scheme ahead of the front is that the scheme assumes the presence of a partially resolved inertial cascade.
+This is not the case here, since the shear-driven turbulence is subgrid, even at 100-m grid spacing (see Fig. 5).
+In effect, the scheme is appropriate in the surface layer, which encompasses the 40-m observations, but not at higher altitude in the boundary layer.
+Physically, the mixing length is chosen to be proportional to the grid length in these simulations.
+But since grid-scale eddies are not present ahead of the front, the magnitude of the resolved shear does not increase with resolution.
+Therefore, the parameterized fluxes can be expected to decrease in line with the mixing length.
+The study of Boutle et al. (2014) introduced a pragmatic blending methodology in which a linear combination of the local and nonlocal mixing schemes is objectively selected based on environmental conditions, and it is expected that such a scheme may act to alleviate the unrealistic fluxes found ahead of the front here.

-6 Frontal instability and structure of the NCFRs
+6. Frontal instability and structure of the NCFRs